• Skip to primary navigation

 A colourful plate of yee sang, also known as yu sheng or CNY salad

-Yee Sang or Yu Sheng, is many people's favourite CNY dish!
-The dish originated in China donkey years ago, but its current form is a Singaporean invention from the 60s.
-It's great fun as you have symbolic sayings to recite as you add the different components- so there's an element of showmanship in this dish- and everyone gets together to toss the salad- the higher one tosses, the higher one will climb in the next year so people can get quite competitive!
-The bit that you get in your serving also has meanings: for example, if you get the fried wonton skin, it looks like gold nuggets, so you'll have money coming your way soon!
+It's great fun as you have symbolic sayings to recite as you add the different components- so there's an element of showmanship in this dish!
+Everyone gets together to toss the salad- the higher one tosses, the higher one will climb in the next year so people can get quite competitive!

-What to say when serving yu sheng/ yee sang:
+What to say when serving yu sheng/ yee sang

-1. as you squeeze the lime (or lemon) say da ji da li (大吉大利) (In English this means good luck(
+1. as you squeeze the lime (or lemon) say da ji da li (大吉大利) (In English this means good luck)

 2. As you add the fish (usually salmon), say nian nian you yu (年年有余) - fish is pronounced as "yu" in Chinese as well so this is a play on words to symbolise excess in the next year